What you'll need Resident Hand Book

 Scooters & Motorcycles

 Uniform Fire Code (1982 Edition, Section 11.415) and CLC parking

 regulations prohibit the storage of scooters, motorcycles, and

-other gas powered vehicles in your residence hall.
-If any such
+other gas-powered vehicles anywhere in the residence hall.
+If

-vehicle is discovered inside the ICC residence hall it will be
+any such vehicle is discovered inside the ICC residence hall it

 It is the policy of the ICC to provide an environment in which

-residents, staff, and faculty can work, live, and study free
+residents, CLC staff, and faculty can work, live, and study free

 from sexual misconduct.
 Sexual misconduct includes sexual